Mizzrym/php_send_nsca/README.md

 		}
 	}

-Be aware that wrong encryption typenames can also lead to critical failures that will stop your programs execution.
+Be aware that wrong encryption typenames can also lead to critical failures that will stop your programs execution at runtime.